FAQs – Application Matters

 Can I transfer all of my course credits to Uni Bremen?

-This is the decided by the departments and professors at the University of Bremen.
-Prior to a semester or year abroad, students need to meet with their department/professors.
+This is decided by the departments and professors at the University of Bremen.
+Prior to a semester or year abroad, students need to meet with their department/professors or “Anerkennungsbeauftragen”.
 A written and fixed learning agreement is always recommended.
 Dickinson-in-Bremen cannot enforce the transfer or recognition of courses but can provide information about the structure of studies and answer questions about Dickinson courses.

 I need to take specific courses at Dickinson, will that be possible?